erikfriberg/jquery.cssPageTransitions/README.md

 Custom function that is called when the animation or transition of classOut is completed.

 ### onErrorLoading (function)
 Custom function that is called if the new page failed to load.
+If no custom function is defined the destination page will be called again; without ajax and transition effects.

 ## Install
 Feel free to install via bower